google/gsocguides/pages/student/07-being_turned_down.md

 Following up and getting more information about what you might be able to do differently next time is a great pathway to success.

+Keep in mind some organizations receive over 100 proposals so they may not be able to give direct feedback to you but it is okay to politely ask for it - even short feedback can be helpful.

 **Approach an organization about doing the project anyway**

-For those students with the drive to forge ahead without GSoC financial support, you may find that a community really is interested in your project anyway.
+For those GSoC contributors with the drive to forge ahead without GSoC financial support, you may find that a community really is interested in your project anyway.
 Don't be afraid to approach your community, GSoC org admin or mentors you communicated with about future contribution.

 Perhaps you can work on a smaller portion of your idea over a longer period of time on your own, or find another project better suited.

-Some successful students have even found business sponsorship of their work later on.
+Some successful GSoC contributors have even found business sponsorship of their work later on.

 "This story is about how after about one year and half I became a Linux Kernel Maintainer [of] the Bluetooth Subsystem.
 On the 2009's GSoC, I worked in important new feature in the kernel side of the Bluetooth stack.
 The work was too big and I wasn't able to finish it, then after some months a big company hired the company I worked with to have me finish that work.
 [Now] all work is merged in the Linux tree."

-Gustavo Padovan, BlueZ, GSoC Student 2009, 2010
+Gustavo Padovan, BlueZ, GSoC Student

 **Stay connected**

 If you've already invested time and energy getting to know a community, stay involved!
-Subscribe to relevant mailing lists, participate in IRC or fix small bugs that you have time for.
+Subscribe to relevant mailing lists, participate in chat channels, or fix small bugs that you have time for.

 There are also many non-code ways you can contribute to software.
 If you're interested in documentation, graphic design, release testing, public relations or marketing, most projects welcome contributions in these areas.
 Taking on small non-code projects can be a great way to stay connected and build a reputation in a community.